f-fathurrahman/PWDFT.jl/README.md

 ## Features

-- Total energy calculation of molecules, surfaces, and crystalline system via within periodic unit cell.
+- Total energy calculation of molecules, surfaces, and crystalline system within periodic unit cell.
 - SCF with electron density mixing (for semiconducting and metallic systems)
 - Direct minimization method using conjugate gradient (for semiconducting systems)
 - GTH pseudopotentials (included in the repository)
-- LDA-VWN and GGA-PBE functionals (via LibXC)
+- LDA-VWN and GGA-PBE functionals (via `Libxc.jl`)

 ## Requirements